Dead Parrot sketch: Variations of the sketch

 In his appearance on The Muppet Show, Cleese appears as a pirate attempting to take over a spaceship during a "Pigs in Space" sketch.
 At the end of the sketch, he demands of the smart-mouthed talking parrot on his shoulder, "Do you want to be an ex-parrot?"

 In 1980, the sketch was performed again during The Pythons' four-night stint at the Hollywood Bowl.
 However, it was one of the sketches to be cut from the 1982 film version.
-In the 1989 TV special which saw the final appearance of all six Pythons together, the sketch appeared in the title, Parrot Sketch Not Included – 20 Years of Monty Python.
+In the 1989 TV special which saw the final appearance of all six Pythons together, the sketch was mentioned in the title, Parrot Sketch Not Included – 20 Years of Monty Python.
 True to its title, the "Dead Parrot sketch" is not included.

 In 1989's Amnesty benefit show, The Secret Policeman's Biggest Ball, the sketch opens similarly, but ends very differently: